OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/README.md

 Tennant, J. et al. (01/08/2018) Open Science MOOC: Module 5, Open Research Software and Open Source (Version 1.0) Zenodo. [https://doi.org/10.5281/zenodo.1325081](https://zenodo.org/record/1325081#.W2GqGtL7RPY)

-- [**Content Development**](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/tree/master/content_development) - This is where you can find all content currently being developed for the MOOc, and also contribute yourself.
+- [**Content Development**](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/tree/master/content_development) - This is where you can find all content currently being developed for the MOOC, and also contribute yourself.

 - [**Production Toolkit**](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/tree/master/production_toolkit) - This is where the basic protocols and outline for the module development are kept.
 It includes a tracking scheme as the content development progresses.

 Don't forget to join us in our open [Slack group](https://openmooc-ers-slackin.herokuapp.com/)!
 The channel for this module is #module5opensource.
-You can also sign up to our mailing list [here](https://opensciencemooc.github.io/site/Contact/).
+You can also sign up to our mailing list [here](https://opensciencemooc.eu/contact/).

 ## Table of Contents